vectorsize/substance-text/README.md

-# Proper — Semantic Rich Text Editor
+# Substance Text

+A visual text editor built on Surface, providing support for text emphasis, and links.

 Proper 0.5.0 will be a complete rewrite, using CodeMirror instead of `contenteditable`.
 Thanks to Victor Saiz (vectorsize) for working on this!